eGroupTeam/react-material-components/stories/doc/checkbox.md

-Compose material component Checkbox and FormControlLabel in order to integrate with redux form component Field.
+Compose material component `Checkbox` and `FormControlLabel` in order to integrate with redux form component `Field`.